Browse by Medical Category

 Mass General, and the entire Partners healthcare system, use an-Epic-based electronic medical record system, facilitating access to clinical information across a variety of institutions.

 Residents are provided a stipend for a new laptop computer at the beginning of the first year for their exclusive use, allowing creation of a teaching file, preparation of presentations, and easy access to the Internet.
 An internal, resident-maintained website known as Reshub is an invaluable resource for sharing information within the department.

 There are extensive IT resources in the Department of Radiology, some of which have been developed by residents.
 For example, QPID is an internal web-based program that provides the ability to search a patient’s electronic medical record for any disease, operations, or abnormal studies that may aid in the interpretation of an imaging study.
-Racetrack is a web-based program that digitally stores interesting cases.
-By seamlessly linking to Mass General electronic medical records, Racetrack instantly provides pathology, operation reports, and other information that is directly related to an imaging study.
+Residents also have access to Render, a web-based tool that searchers prior radiology reports.
+This tool is often used for retrospective research projects as well as allowing residents to compile a list of all studies they have read.

 American Institute for Radiologic Pathology (AIRP)